 As romantic comedies go "The Bachelor" is one of the most disappointing I have watched because it is barely romantic and rarely funny.
-It's a shame because the actual idea with a marriage-phobe bachelor discovering he needs to marry by the time he is 30 to inherit a fortune is good, similar in a way to "Brewster's Millions" which it also mentions for those who don't realise it.
+It's a shame because the actual idea with a marriage-phobe bachelor discovering he needs to marry by the time he is 30 to inherit a fortune is good, similar in a way to "Brewster's Millions" which it even mentions.
 But with "The Bachelor" coming in at 101 minutes there is really just one romantic scene, one genuinely funny scene and one scene which is sort of clever and as for the rest, well it's kind of dull.

 Now all these knock back scenes are meant to be funny as one disastrous proposal follows another until his best friend Marco decides to place an ad in the paper out of sheer desperation.
 But there is no heart to any of it, no real gag or pain and so it becomes monotonous with the only entertainment being cameos from Mariah Carey, Sarah Silverman and Brooke Shields.
 The lack of heart also means that it comes short on being romantic despite coming close to giving us a truly romantic ending.
 And to be honest it doesn't take a genius to work out who Jimmie will end up marrying despite bodging up the proposals to her.

 And in a way it is a shame that "The Bachelor" ends up so repetitively dull because in amongst the sea of mediocrity it does occasionally click.
-The opening scenes where Jimmie and his friends are attending a wedding and cower in fear when the bride throws the bouquet is both clever and funny as it signifies one more man losing their freedom.
+The opening scenes where Jimmie and his friends are attending a wedding and cower in fear when the bride throws the bouquet is fun.
 And the scene where Jimmie talks to the priest and learns that before becoming a man of the cloth he had been married is quite beautiful.
 But these are just brief moments in a movie which ultimately doesn't click.